Peripheral

 The most common cannulation sites in the pediatric population include: cephalic, brachial, antecubital, saphenous.
 Securing the limb to an arm board or having a second pair of hands to secure the limb during the procedure (or both!) can be extraordinarily helpful.
 One should also pre-scan to identify which side and which vessels seem most promising for cannulation.

-Once you have identified the vessel you would like to cannulate, some people will advance the needle out-of-plane until they see blood in the hub of the needle, and then rotate to an in-plane view to ensure that the needle or catheter is advanced intraluminally.
-Still others will start in the short-axis, out-of-plane and maintain that orientation throughout the procedure, incrementally “walking it in” under direct visualization (aka Dynamic Needle Tip Positioning).
+Once you have identified the vessel you would like to cannulate, some clinicians advance the needle out-of-plane until flash is seen, then switch to an in-plane view to ensure proper intraluminal placement.
+Others use a short-axis, out-of-plane approach throughout, incrementally “walking it in” under direct visualization (aka Dynamic Needle Tip Positioning).
 This technique has been studied in both peripheral and central venous cannulation, as well as arterial cannulation.

 Clemmesen, L., Knudsen, L., Sloth, E. and Bendtsen, T., 2012.
 Dynamic needle tip positioning–ultrasound guidance for peripheral vascular access.
 A randomized, controlled and blinded study in phantoms performed by ultrasound novices.
 Ultraschall in der Medizin-European Journal of Ultrasound, 33(07), pp.E321-E325.